Smoothness of density for stochastic differential equations with Markovian switching: Smoothness of the density

 We denote by $(DX_t)^*$ the transpose of the random matrix $DX_t$.
 From the relation between $DX_t$ and $J_{s, t}$, we have $(DX_t)^*(r) =\sigma(X_r, \alpha_r)^{\ast}J^{\ast}_{r,t} $.
 Then, the Malliavin matrix $M_t$ of the random vector $X_t$ is defined by:

 where

 is the so-called reduced Malliavin matrix of $X_t$.

-Our aim is to show that, under a suitable non degeneracy conditions on the coefficients, the Malliavin matrix $M_t$ is invertible $\mathbb{P}$-a.s.and the determinant of its inverse has negative moments of all orders.
-The difficulty in our current situation is that the vector fields $b$ and $\si_1,\dots\,, \si_d$ depend on the Markov switching process $\al_t$.
+Our aim is to show that, under a suitable nondegeneracy condition on the coefficients, the Malliavin matrix $M_t$ is invertible $\mathbb{P}$-a.s. and the determinant of its inverse has negative moments of all orders.
+The difficulty in our current situation is that the vector fields $b$ and $\si_1,\dots\,, \si_d$ depend on the Markovian switching process $\al_t$.
 To overcome this difficulty we follow the following procedure inspired by \cite{FLT}.

-For $t \in [0,T]$ we define $N_t:=N([0, t], m_0(m_0-1)K)$, so $\{N_t, t\in [0,T]\} $ is a Poisson process with parameter $m_0(m_0-1)K$.
+For $t \ge 0$ we define $N_t:=N([0, t], m_0(m_0-1)K)$, so $\{N_t, t\ge 0\} $ is a Poisson process with parameter $m_0(m_0-1)K$.
 Conditioned on the number of jumps of the Poisson process up to time $t$, that is, $N_t=k$, there exists a random interval $[T_1, T_2]$ with $0\leq T_1< T_2\leq t$, such that $T_2-T_1\geq\frac{t}{k+1}$.
 This implies that $\alpha_t=\alpha_{T_1}$ for all $ t\in[T_1, T_2)$ (because that the jump times of $\al_t$ are a subset of the jump times of $N_t$).
 On this random time interval, we will apply the classical techniques of Malliavin calculus.

-To this end we need the following stopping time version of Norris lemma.
+To this end we need the following version of Norris lemma on time intervals.